webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

+> This plugin is all you need to generate a complete single- or multi-page website from your source assets.

 The plugin automates the processing of source files such as JS/TS, SCSS, images and other assets referenced in an HTML or template file.
 This plugin will generate an HTML file containing all the necessary links to JS, CSS, images and other resources.

 ## Why use the HTML Bundler Plugin?

 This plugin is an advanced alternative to [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and replacement of many [plugins and loaders](#list-of-plugins).

 The HTML Bundler Plugin works a bit differently than `html-webpack-plugin`.